daniellizik/filesystem-doctoc/README.md

-Other table of contents generators take a single readme file.
-What if you have several readmes, or many?
-You can use `filetree-doctoc` to join many readme files in your filesystem tree into a single .md file with a table of contents that matches your file structure.
+You can use `filetree-doctoc` to join many readme files in a directory into a single .md file with a table of contents that matches your file structure.

 For now, it only supports github-flavor markdown.